Guy Benson: Career

 After graduating with honors from the Medill School of Journalism at Northwestern University in 2007, Benson served as the producer of The Sandy Rios Show, then a local afternoon radio show with Christian Right commentator Sandy Rios on WYLL-AM in Chicago.
 Rios moved to Washington, D.C., in July 2010.

 In 2010, Benson became political editor at Townhall.com, where his columns had been published since February 2008.

 Benson also contributes to Townhall's sister site, Hot Air.
 He previously wrote at Andrew Breitbart's "Big" sites and National Review Online's Media Blog.
 He serves as a regular guest and substitute host on The Hugh Hewitt Show.

 In 2013, Benson joined Fox News as a contributor.
 He currently hosts The Guy Benson Show on Fox News Radio.
-In addition, he serves as a primary guest and substitute host on various Fox News/Fox Business programs such as Fox & Friends, America's Newsroom, Outnumbered, The Story with Martha MacCallum, Special Report, Gutfeld!, The Big Weekend Show, Media Buzz, Fox News Sunday,The Evening Edit and The Bottom Line.
+In addition, he serves as a primary guest and substitute host on various Fox News/Fox Business programs such as Fox & Friends, America's Newsroom, Outnumbered, The Story with Martha MacCallum, Special Report, Gutfeld!, The Big Weekend Show, Media Buzz, Fox News Sunday,The Evening Edit, and The Bottom Line.

 In April 2008 Benson discovered video from a 2007 reunion of the Weathermen, a radical left-wing group from the 1960s and 70s.
 The footage included quotes from two members, Bill Ayers and Bernardine Dohrn, defending their actions.
 Since Barack Obama was criticized during the 2008 presidential campaign for associating with Ayers and Dohrn, the clips made national news, from the Boston Globe to Fox News.
 Benson garnered national attention during the 2008 presidential race on two other occasions.
-In August, after the Obama campaign attacked WGN radio in Chicago for allowing Stanley Kurtz to appear on their station, Benson—who was in studio during the interview—detailed his experience.
+In August, after the Obama campaign attacked WGN radio in Chicago for allowing Stanley Kurtz to appear on their station, Benson—who was in the studio during the interview—detailed his experience.
 Then, two weeks before Election Day, Benson joined with Mary Katharine Ham and Ed Morrissey to pen "The Comprehensive Argument Against Barack Obama," released on Hot Air.

+Views

+With a mix of libertarian and conservative principles, Benson espouses limited government intervention, free-market economics, and individual liberties as foundational to American prosperity and freedom.
+He expresses his views as a "free-market, shrink-the-government conservative," prioritizing economic liberty and reduced state overreach in personal and commercial affairs.
+On social issues, Benson's libertarian inclinations manifest in support for same-sex marriage, which he defends from a conservative lens by arguing it promotes stable family structures and contractual freedom without necessitating government coercion on religious institutions.

+Honors, awards, distinctions

+Benson has been included in the Forbes "30 Under 30" list in law and policy (2015), the Huffington Post "25 top millennial broadcasters" (2017), and the College Republican National Committee's Lee Atwater Award for conservative leadership.
+He was a Claremont Institute Lincoln Fellow in 2016.